evanfranciszok/Alliander-RFID-component-registration/README.md

 # Alliander-RFID-component-registration

-This is a Java project for demo purposes and to test the possibility of using RFID technology in MSRs to automate (a part of) the registration process.
+This is a Java project for demo purposes, and to test the possibility of using RFID technology in MSRs to automate (a part of) the registration process.
 The method chosen to automate (a part of) the registration process is to provide every component in an MSR with an RFID tag.
 This tag is linked with a digital twin in the cloud.
 Hereby creating a digital representation of all elements of the MSRs and the component herein.

 This project is done for the R&D department at Alliander by students of the HAN at the minor Smart Industry (2021-2022).